MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/use-client.md

 For File Explorer and PowerShell commands, the user must be connected to the Internet to protect files.

 <sup>6</sup>
+Supported for labeling with File Explorer, PowerShell, and the scanner.
+Not supported for labeling in Office apps.

+<sup>7</sup>
 The document tracking site that's supported by the classic client isn't supported by the unified labeling client.
 However, without the need to first register the document for tracking, administrators can use [central reporting](../reports-aip.md) to identify whether protected documented are accessed from Windows computers, and whether access was granted or denied.

-<sup>7</sup>
+<sup>8</sup>
 Labeling and protection actions aren't supported.
 However, for an AD RMS deployment, the viewer can open protected documents when you use the [Active Directory Rights Management Services Mobile Device Extension](/previous-versions/windows/it-pro/windows-server-2012-R2-and-2012/dn673574\(v=ws.11\)).